boudenoodt/Coursera_Getting_Cleaning_data_project/Readme.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

-Also provided:
+## The structure of the provided raw data:

+2 sets of files one for the training dataset and one for the test dataset
+ >related to the test data set
+ >>A file "X_test.txt" with 2947 rows of observations (activities = WALKING / SITTING... ) each row containing a 561 features vector

+ >>A file "subject_test.txt" with the subject id (integer from 1 to 30) with 2947 rows (one column) each row corresponding one to one  with each row in the "X_test.txt" dataset

+ >>A file "Y_test.txt" with the activity id (integer from 1 to 6) with 2947 rows (one column) each row corresponding one to one  with each row in the "X_test.txt" dataset

+ >related to the training data set
+ >>A file "X_train.txt" with 7352 rows of observations (activities = WALKING / SITTING... ) each row containing a 561 features vector

+ >>A file "subject_train.txt" with the subject id (integer from 1 to 30) with 2947 rows (one column) each row corresponding one to one  with each row in the "X_test.txt" dataset

+ >>A file "Y_train.txt" with the activity id (integer from 1 to 6) with 7352 rows (one column) each row corresponding one to one  with each row in the "X_train.txt" dataset

+A file "features.txt": List of all features (561) (to be used as variables/columns).

- * A file with the 6 possible activities each of the six rows containing an activity Id (1-6) and an activity_label ((WALKING,SITTING...)
+A file ("activity_labels.txt") with the 6 possible activities each of the six rows containing an activity Id (1-6) and an activity_label ((WALKING,SITTING...) (to be used to replace the activity id with the activity label)
- * 2 files containing the subject id for each row in the dataset (one to one relationship) one file for test data and one file for training data
- * 2 files files containing the activity id for each row in the dataset (one to one relationship) one file for test data and one file for training data

 ## General overview